randomwalk10/anagram_finder/README.md

 Then I run:
 source compile.sh
-./anagram_finder word.txt
+./anagram_finder words.txt

-The result given by my 2016 mackbook pro is: ordered_map method:
+The result(in seconds) given by my 2016 mackbook pro is: ordered_map method:
 	time elapsed for anagram sets generation: 1.98391, with 466545 lines processed time elapsed for anagram sets output: 0.151343, with 13850 total number of anagram sets